 The only slight bring down was that some business I needed to conduct Saturday (including attending Free Comic Book Day, which wasn't a bring down at all, natch), meant I’d decided to scale the trip back from three nights to two.
 I’d be onsite Thursday and Friday nights and go home Saturday morning.
 Actually, that wasn’t really much of a bring down, since lately two nights at an event seems just about right for me.

 Thursday morning’s trip to the Feliciana Retreat Center, which is nestled in the backwoods of northeastern Louisiana near Norwood, was uneventful in the extreme.
 Miss Dorothy normally does not attend this event, so I was by myself and passed the time listening to an audiobook of one of my favorite Stephen King Novels, The Girl Who Loved Tom Gordon.
 I was about halfway through the CDs, to the point where poor little Trisha is wandering the lost pathways of New Hampshire's chimney, when I drove onto the spacious observing field slightly before noon.

 How was gear set up?
 Not too bad.
 I’ve erected my EZ-Up tent canopy more than a few times by myself, and have gotten pretty good at that, but it was still nice when my old friend Walt stopped by to lend a hand.
 Two of my other long-time Deep South pals, Barry and Ron, had also arrived and were, like me, getting their telescopes put together, said telescopes being, like mine, refractors.

 While this was just a small event, sure, I thought it was telling that lens scopes outnumbered everything else by at least two-to-one.
-I suppose the current incredibly reasonable prices for high quality imported Chinese ED scopes is what is tipping the table back in favor or refractors again.
+I suppose the current incredibly reasonable prices for high quality imported Chinese ED scopes is what is continuing to tip the table back in favor or refractors.